Traditional Siamese cat - photo by fofurasfelinas (Flickr) see base of page for link

 The good professor had written a long and complex article for publication in Physical Review Letters and he needed to proof read it.
 Unfortunately he had used the editorial "we" rather than "I".
 As he was the sole author of the article he was told to change this.

 That presented a lot of work to Professor Hetherington as it meant retyping the whole thing.
-He was unable as he was to use the "find and replace" function of a PC as they didn't exist at that time.
+He was unable to use the "find and replace" function of a PC as they didn't exist at that time.
 He clearly didn't fancy retyping the whole thing so he invented a co-author.

 This seemed like a neat solution.
 He decided to name the fictional co-author F.D.C.
 Willard.
 F.D.C stood for Felis Domesticus Chester.
 It was the dressed up name of his Siamese cat.
 Why not?
 Siamese cats are known to be one of the most intelligent cat breeds.